dione-dls/mailer-service-python/README.md

 Mail Service is a nameko service that sends a plaintext email using the Mailgun API whenever an event is received from Payment Service.

 Payment Service is a nameko service that dispatches an event every 10 seconds.
 Each dispatched event carries a payload which contains client, payee, and transaction information.
-These details are then used by the Mail Service to complete and format a boilerplate email which notifies the payee that payment has been made to him/her by a client.
+These details are then used by the Mail Service to complete and format a boilerplate email.
+This email, once delivered serves as notification to the payee that payment has been made to him/her by a client.

 ## Getting Started

-Using your command line, clone the repository to your local machine
+Using your command line, clone the repository to your local machine:

 ```sh
 git@github.com:dione-dls/mailer-service-python.git